-The Lord said, “Take a heifer with you, and say, I have come to sacrifice to the Lord.
+The Lord said, “Take a heifer with you and say, I have come to sacrifice to the Lord.
 3 Call Jesse to the sacrifice, and I will show you what you shall do.
-You shall anoint to me him whom I name to you.”
+You shall anoint to me, the one whom I name to you.”

 4 Samuel did that which the Lord spoke, and came to Bethlehem.
 The elders of the city came to meet him trembling, and said, “Do you come peaceably?”

-7 But the Lord said to Samuel, “Do not look on his face, or on the height of his stature, because I have rejected him; for I do not see as man sees.
-For man looks at the outward appearance, but the Lord looks at the heart.”
+7 But the Lord said to Samuel, “Do not look at his face or on the height of his stature, because I have rejected him.
+I do not see as man sees, for man looks at the outward appearance, but the Lord looks at the heart.”

 He said, “There remains yet the youngest.
 He is keeping the sheep.”

-Samuel said to Jesse, “Send and get him, for we will not sit down until he comes here.”
+Samuel said to Jesse, “Send for him, for we will not sit down until he comes here.”

-12 He sent, and brought him in.
+12 He sent for him and brought him in.
 Now he was ruddy, with a handsome face and good appearance.
 The Lord said, “Arise!
 Anoint him, for this is he.”

-13 Then Samuel took the horn of oil, and anointed him in the middle of his brothers.
+13 Then Samuel took the horn of oil and anointed him in the midst of his brothers.
 Then the Spirit of the Lord came mightily on David from that day forward.
 So Samuel rose up and went to Ramah.

 David Serves Saul

-14 Now the Spirit of the Lord departed from Saul, and an evil spirit from the Lord troubled him.
+14 Now the Spirit of the Lord departed from Saul, and an evil spirit from the Lord tormented him.
 15 Saul’s servants said to him, “See now, an evil spirit from the Lord troubles you.
-16 Let our lord now command your servants who are in front of you to seek out a man who is a skillful player on the harp.
-Then when the evil spirit from the Lord is on you, he will play with his hand, and you will be well.”
+16 Let our lord now command your servants who are in front of you to seek out a man who is a skilled harpist.
+Then when the evil spirit from the Lord is on you, he will play the harp, and you will feel better.”

 17 Saul said to his servants, “Provide me now a man who can play well, and bring him to me.”

-18 Then one of the young men answered, and said, “I have seen a son of Jesse the Bethlehemite who is skillful in playing, a mighty man of valor, a man of war, prudent in speech, and a handsome person; and the Lord is with him.”
+18 Then one of the young men answered and said, “I have seen a son of Jesse the Bethlehemite who is skilled in playing, a mighty man of valor, a man of war, prudent in speech, and handsome; and the Lord is with him.”

 20 Jesse took a donkey loaded with bread, and a container of wine, and a young goat, and sent them by David his son to Saul.
-21 David came to Saul, and stood before him.
-He loved him greatly; and he became his armor bearer.
-22 Saul sent to Jesse, saying, “Please let David stand before me; for he has found favor in my sight.”
-23 When the spirit from God was on Saul, David took the harp, and played with his hand; so Saul was refreshed, and was well, and the evil spirit departed from him.
+21 David came to Saul and stood before him.
+Saul loved him greatly, and he became his armor bearer.
+22 Saul sent to Jesse, saying, “Please let David stand before me, for he has found favor in my sight.”
+23 When the spirit from God was on Saul, David took the harp and played, so Saul was refreshed and was well, and the evil spirit departed from him.

 Jesus Delivers the Adulterous Woman

-9 They, when they heard it, being convicted by their conscience, went out one by one, beginning from the oldest, even to the last.
+9 After hearing this and being convicted by their conscience, they went out one by one, beginning from the oldest, to the last.
 Jesus was left alone with the woman where she was, in the middle.

 10 Jesus, standing up, saw her and said, “Woman, where are your accusers?
 Did no one condemn you?”